An Turas Mor 2020

 We rode on down the glen, past the derelict estate houses to Croik Church, a place that came to national attention in 1845 after The Times published an article highlighting the plight of the 80 crofters who had been forced to leave their homes and seek shelter under tarpaulins in the churchyard as a result of the highland clearances.

-A ruined croft in the glen.
+We passed this ruined croft in the glen.
 I can’t imagine what a wrench it must have been to leave this beautiful place.

 The crofters were forced to leave their homes, communities and way of life.
 Many ended up in New Zealand.

-The portal to a magical, car-free world…
+After the church we stepped through the portal to a magical, car-free world…

-We reached Oykel Bridge hungry and tired, but once again found no food was available from the hotel there.
-We continued on to Rosehall where we gladly waited a couple of hours at the hotel til they began serving food at 5pm.
+We reached Oykel Bridge hungry and tired, but once again found no food was available from the hotel there – guests only.
+We continued on to Rosehall where we gladly waited a couple of hours at the hotel until they began serving food at 5pm.
 A very fancy-pants couple arrived in their chauffeur-driven car and sat at the next table for a drink.
 Joe and I hadn’t had a wash for a good few days and it showed.
 You rub shoulders with all sorts when the options are few and far between.
 They didn’t stay long!
 After a good meal we put 20km under our wheels before pitching the tent for the night.
 Here was the view as we ‘closed the curtains’.